facebook noscript

 Course overview

 The purpose of this Automotive T Level is for you to know fundamental light and electric vehicle systems and undertake key procedures for maintenance and repair.
-You will have the opportunity to plan, perform and evaluate their work whilst utilising a range of materials, tools and equipment.
+You will have the opportunity to plan, perform and evaluate your work whilst utilising a range of materials, tools and equipment.

 Course content